photonsquid/CoinDetector/docs/elliot/Report.md

 ### Model architecture

 As a triplet model, the network is composed of three identical subnetworks that share the same weights and are trained jointly using triplets of images as inputs.
-Each subnetwork is a CNN whose architecture is defined by the `make_embedding` function below:
+Each subnetwork is a CNN whose architecture is defined by the `make_embedding` function, whose code is detailed below.

 ```python
 def make_embedding():